lukeschaefer/Chrome-Please-Fix-Your-Audio/README.md

 Head to https://chrome-please-fix-your-audio.xyz - or clone the repo and run locally with a quick `npm run dev`.

-If you're also impacted by this Chrome Bug so go ahead and +1 it.
-Also, shameless plug - if you're wondering why I care so much, it's because I'm working on LoopBox - a fun little tool to record audio loops in your browser.
+If you're also impacted by [this bug](https://issues.chromium.org/issues/327472528) go ahead and +1 it.
+Also, shameless plug - if you're wondering why I care so much, it's because I'm working on https://LoopBox.app - a fun little tool to record audio loops in your browser.